The question of whether coaches should subscribe to a life coach directory comes up a lot in the Fully Booked Coach Facebook support group.

 You may or may not care for me, but the one thing you cannot reasonably accuse me of is being bland and blending into the pack.

-Yet, that is exactly what life coaching directories encourage.
+Yet, that is exactly what coaching directories encourage.

 For the most part, everybody has the same space, the same size photo and the same opportunity to pitch their coaching.